 This list highlights how different ways to make a PLA print last longer, ranging from changing a few settings in your slicer to more advanced post-processing techniques.
 The most prudent approach would be to consider precisely how your PLA print will be used and decide on a strategy accordingly.

-PLA is the best option for items that are to be kept and used indoors.
+PLA may be one of the most popular materials used in 3D printing, but users also recognize its resiliency deficiency.
+It is the best option for items that are to be kept and used indoors.
 3D printed parts made of PLA aren’t typically strong enough to support a large amount of stress.

 Keeping PLA prints away from moisture, heat, or sunlight is the best way to make them last longer.
 Meanwhile, reinforcing PLA with denser infill or post-processing treatment can also be considered.